martenEkhart/GroepsProject/readme.md

 We used Bootstrap for the layout.

-We used Ajax for search functionality.
+We used AJAX for search functionality.

 We made use off the API https://github.com/mollie/laravel-mollie for payment options.